Changes in beneficial ownership of property without changing legal ownership

-Under the Duties Act 2000, dutiable property is defined to include an estate in fee-simple in land in Victoria.
-It is also defined to include an “interest” in any dutiable property.
+Under the Duties Act 2000 (the Act), dutiable property is defined to include an estate in fee-simple in land in Victoria.
+It is also defined to include an 'interest' in any dutiable property.
 This means that the transfer of an equitable estate or interest in land is chargeable with duty in the same way as a land transfer.

 Transactions resulting in a change in the beneficial ownership of land

-For the purposes of the Act, beneficial ownership includes (but is not limited to) ownership of dutiable property by a person as trustee of a trust.
-It also includes the interest a person may have in a fixed trust, joint venture or trust partnership structure that owns land in Victoria.
+For the purposes of the Act, beneficial ownership includes ownership of dutiable property by a person as trustee of a trust.
+It also includes the interest a person may have in a fixed trust or joint venture that owns land in Victoria.

-The following are some examples of transactions that result in a change in the beneficial ownership of land held under a fixed trust, joint venture and trust partnership structures.
+Other examples of transactions that result in a change in the beneficial ownership of dutiable property (land in Victoria) held under a fixed trust, joint venture and trust partnership structure follow.

 ABC Pty Ltd as trustee of the ABC Trust owns land in Victoria.
-The ABC Trust is a fixed trust with three named beneficiaries each identified as being entitled to a certain proportion of the trust and trust fund - Mr Green as to 20%, Mr White as to 30% and Black Pty Ltd as to 50%.
+The ABC Trust is a fixed trust with three named beneficiaries each identified as being entitled to a certain proportion of the trust and trust fund - Mr Green as to 20 per cent, Mr White as to 30 per cent and Black Pty Ltd as to 50 per cent.
 Under the terms of the trust, ABC Pty Ltd is bound to distribute the trust’s income and capital to the beneficiaries in the stated proportions.

 One of the beneficiaries, Mr White, wishes to dispose of his interest and has offered it for sale to Black Pty Ltd, being one of the other beneficiaries.
 Black Pty Ltd accepts Mr White’s offer and the sale/purchase of the interest is effected through a contract of sale and a deed of assignment.